Shotbow/fudawiki-files/hanafuda/games/sakura.md

 # Yaku
 There are 8 yaku in Sakura, each consisting of 3 cards.
 Each is worth 50 points, but unlike in most other fishing games, the points are subtracted from each opponent's score rather than being added to one's own.

-The yaku in this game also seem to lack specific name; instead, each is assigned one of the first 8 syllables of the [Iroha poem](https://en.wikipedia.org/wiki/Iroha).
+The yaku in this game also seem to lack specific names; instead, each is typically assigned one of the first 8 syllables of the [Iroha poem](https://en.wikipedia.org/wiki/Iroha).
+In the Paradise Factors rule leaflet, they are instead simply numbered from 1 to 8, following the same order.
 |Name of Yaku|Description|
 |:---:|:---:|
 |I - い|[![Cherry Blossom with Curtain](/sheldonchen-cards/30.svg#hanafuda-card =50x)](/en/hanafuda/suits/cherry-blossom#flower-viewing-curtain)[![Susuki Grass with Moon](/sheldonchen-cards/80.svg#hanafuda-card =50x)](/en/hanafuda/suits/susuki-grass#full-moon)[![Chrysanthemum with Sake Cup](/sheldonchen-cards/90.svg#hanafuda-card =50x)](/en/hanafuda/suits/chrysanthemum#sake-cup)|